vsanthanam/ScoreFive-2/README.md

 Vendor code and other dependencies do not use a package manager, and are included in the repository directly.
 Xcode projects are generated using the provided tooling, and are not checked into the repo.

-1. In addition to Tuist, ScoreFive uses [Tuist](https://tuist.io/docs/usage/get-started/) for project generation, `uber/needle` for compile-time safe dependency injection and `uber/mockolo` for efficient Swift mock generation.
+1. ScoreFive uses [Tuist](https://tuist.io/docs/usage/get-started/) for project generation, `uber/needle` for compile-time safe dependency injection and `uber/mockolo` for efficient Swift mock generation.
 The correct versions of these tools are bundled with the repo.
-Rather than interfacing with these tools directly, ScoreFive provides a built-in command line utility called `sftool` to that knows the right arguments and paths to use.
+Rather than interfacing with these tools directly, ScoreFive provides a built-in command line utility called `sftool` to that knows the right arguments, paths & settings use.
 The source code for this tool is included in the repo.
-Build the tool and move it to the root directory:
+Build the latest version of the t=tool and move it to the root directory with the provided script.

 ```
 $ cd path/to/repo